 |

-Valacyclovir | - Neurotoxicity (e.g., agitation, confusion, hallucination, seizure, coma) with high doses, especially in patients with renal impairment
+Valacyclovir | - Neurotoxicity (e.g., agitation, confusion, hallucination, seizure, coma) with high doses, especially in people with renal impairment

 - Nephrotoxicity